 Plant Breeding Roadmap

-Plant breeding is human-aided development of new plant cultivars with needed characteristics.
-It plays a key role in addressing long-term climate resilience and nutrition security.
+Plant breeding is human-aided development of new plant materials with needed characteristics.
+Plant breeding plays a key role in addressing long-term climate-change mitigation and resilience, and in nutrition security.

 - USDA 2021-2026 Plant Breeding Roadmap

 - Focus on crops and markets that currently or soon will have impact on public cultivars and/or public pre-breeding germplasm and ensure genetic resources for specialty crops that meet the economic, cultural, and nutritional needs of all Americans

 Address the entire breeding cycle in an integrated way, with balanced, appropriate effort and investment in phenotyping, genotyping, and selection phases

 Develop and model novel and/or optimal methods for breeding program effectiveness and efficiency.
 Specific modeling and development areas include: